 The genus, Sedum L., was named and described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 457 accepted species of Sedum.
+Plants of the World Online by Kew lists 456 accepted species of Sedum (as of 2-21-21 when I last updated this page).
 It is a member of the plant family Crassulaceae with 36 genera.
-Those are the numbers as of 12-24-20 when I am updating this page.
 Those numbers could change as updates are made.

 There are several links at the bottom of the page for further reading.